Iron Curtain

 The black dot represents the Berlin Wall around West Berlin.

+Locations such as Yugoslavia and the Soviet occupation zone in Austria were initially considered to be behind the Iron Curtain, though this would later change.

-Albania withheld its support of the Warsaw Pact in 1961 due to the Soviet–Albanian split and formally withdrew in 1968.
+Albania withheld its support of the Warsaw Pact in 1961 due to the Albanian–Soviet split and formally withdrew in 1968.

 Yugoslavia was considered part of the Eastern Bloc for two years until the Tito–Stalin split in 1948, but remained independent for the remainder of its existence.
-It gradually opened the borders to the west and put guard on the borders to the east.
+It gradually opened the borders to the west and increased guard on the borders to the east.

-During the Allied occupation of Austria in 1945–1955, the northeastern part of Austria was occupied by the Soviet Union.
-Austria was never part of the Warsaw Pact.

-The Iron Curtain was the political and physical boundary that divided Europe from the end of World War II in 1945 until the end of the Cold War in 1991.
-East of the Iron Curtain were the smaller states controlled by the Soviet Union, in 1955 formally allied by the Warsaw Pact.
-Many nations to the west of this geopolitical divide were NATO members.
-Over time these economic and military alliances developed into broader, more entrenched, cultural barriers that deepened widespread distrust on both sides.
-Initially, the term "Iron Curtain" was a literal description of physical barriers such as razor wire, fences, walls, minefields, and watchtowers along the borders of the opposing powers.
-But the term eventually took on a broader, symbolic meaning perceived as a generalized "differentness" of ideology, economy, government, and way of life that emerged when the Cold War severed earlier cultural connections between European populations.
+The Iron Curtain was the political and physical boundary that divided Europe from the end of World War II in 1945 until the end of the Cold War in 1990/1991.
+East of the Iron Curtain were many small states aligned with the Soviet Union, in 1955 formally allied by the Warsaw Pact.
+Many nations to the west of this geopolitical divide were (and are) NATO members.
+Over time these economic and military alliances developed into broader, more entrenched, cultural barriers; widespread distrust on both sides deepened.
+Initially, the term "Iron Curtain" was a literal description of physical barriers such as razor wire, fences, fortified walls, minefields, and watchtowers along the western border of the Eastern Bloc.
+The term later took on a broader, metaphoric meaning perceived as a generalized "differentness" of ideology, economy, government, and way of life that emerged when the Cold War severed earlier cultural connections between European populations.

-The term's origin is often attributed to the speech "Sinews of Peace" delivered by Winston Churchill on 5 March 1946 in Fulton, Missouri where he said: "an iron curtain has descended across the Continent.
+The term's origin is often attributed to the Fulton Speech delivered by Winston Churchill on 5 March 1946 in Fulton, Missouri, where he said: "From Stettin in the Baltic to Trieste in the Adriatic, an iron curtain has descended across the Continent.
 Behind that line lie all the capitals of the ancient states of Central and Eastern Europe."
-In fact, the phrase was originally used by Queen Elisabeth of Belgium, when in 1914 when she described an "Iron Curtain" descending between her people and the nation of Germany.
+In fact, the phrase was originally used by Queen Elisabeth of Belgium in 1914, when she described an "Iron Curtain" descending between her people and Germany.